jakemmarsh/angularjs-gulp-browserify-boilerplate/README.md

 ##### Web Server

 Gulp is used here to provide a very basic node/Express web server for viewing and testing your application as you build.
 It serves static files from the `build/` directory, leaving routing up to AngularJS.
 All Gulp tasks are configured to automatically reload the server upon file changes.
 The application is served to `localhost:3000` once you run the `gulp` task.
-To take advantage of the fast live reload injection provided by browser-sync, you must load the site at the proxy address (which usually defaults to `server port + 1`, and within this boilerplate will by default be `localhost:3001`.)
+To take advantage of the fast live reload injection provided by browser-sync, you must load the site at the proxy address (within this boilerplate will by default be `localhost:3002`.)

 ##### Scripts